w3c/aria-practices/describing-hierachical-structure-with-aria-level.md

 The attribute `aria-level` can be used on elements with role `treeitem` to explicitly set the level of items within the [Tree View Design Pattern](https://www.w3.org/TR/wai-aria-practices-1.1/#TreeView).

 The computed `aria-level` of a `treeitem` within a tree is based on the number of 'group' role elements in the ancestor chain between the treeitem and the tree role, where the top level `treeitems` are `aria-level` 1.

+TODO: Add an example of calculated aria-levels.

 To override the `aria-level` calculated from the number of `group` role parents, set `aria-level` explictly.

 ```
 <ul role='tree'>